utsab818/utsab818/README.md

 - I am always free to collaborate and learn from others

-- I have little knowledge on linux, docker, jenkins, kubernetes, buildah, podman, golang, bash-scripting, ansible, terraform, aws, azure, git, github and other Devops tools.
+- I have some knowledge on linux, docker, jenkins, kubernetes, golang, bash-scripting, ansible, puppet, terraform, aws, azure, git, github and other Devops tools.

 - You can reach me at utsabsapkota4231@gmail.com